- FESTIVAL AREA AND ARRIVAL

 Please note safety with accessories (especially extremely studded bracelets etc.) and clothing.

-Professional camera equipment, all recorders, cans, bottles, umbrellas, disposable grills and all things that can be considered dangerous are strictly prohibited, at the security personnel's discretion.
+Professional camera equipment, all recorders, selfie sticks, cans, bottles, umbrellas, disposable grills and all things that can be considered dangerous are strictly prohibited, at the security personnel's discretion.
 It’s not allowed to bring animals to the festival area.

 Fold out chairs